stephen-bunn/sandpaper/README.rst

          '%m-%d': '%c'
       }, column_filter=r'date')

-   # apply sandpaper rules to all files matching the brace expanded glob given
+   # apply sandpaper rules to a source file and write results to a target file
    paper.apply('/home/you/source.csv', '/home/you/target.csv')